 - 5.12 Concern has been raised that the work on site has led to the disturbance and displacement of bats and owls, primarily through the felling of a lime tree.
 The tree was not the subject of a TPO or other protection.
-Concerns regarding the damage or destruction of a bat roost should be reported to the police or the Bat Conservation Trust. - 5.13 It is considered that there is no threat to roosting bats or owls through the development of this scheme, through the construction of the buildings or through a very limited increase in construction traffic on site. - 5.14 The matter of newts on site has also been raised, in ponds nearby.
-It is considered that the scheme will not impact on these ponds, therefore there is no increased threat to any newts in the area.
+There is no evidence that the work proposed in the application or the construction traffic associated with it would harm any protected species and concerns regarding the damage or destruction of a bat roost should be reported to other agencies concerned with enforcing the provisions of the Wildlife and Countryside Act 1981. - 5.13 The matter of newts in ponds near the site has also been raised.
+It is considered that the scheme would not impact on these ponds; therefore there is no identifiable threat to any newts in the area.